aanslab-papers/2023-fully-discrete-lyapunov-consistent-discretizations/README.md

 ## 🎨 Plotting the Data

-After generating the data, you can plot the resulting figures using an IPython Notebook.
+After generating the data, you can reproduce the figures of the manuscript using an IPython Notebook.
 To install all the necessary packages, execute the bash script `create-venv.sh`.
 This script will create a Python virtual environment and set up the required dependencies for plotting the figures in the notebook.

 ## 🔧  Customization Options